Intermittency for the wave and heat equations with fractional noise in time: Introduction

 Case (i) corresponds to a spatially smooth noise $\dot{W}$.
-In case (ii), $f$ is called the {\em Riesz kernel} with exponent $\alpha$.
-Case (iii) with the parametrization $\alpha_j=2-2H_j$ for some $H_j \in (\frac{1}{2},1)$ leads to a noise $\dot{W}$ which is called a {\em fractional Brownian sheet} with indices $(H,H_1, \ldots,H_d)$.
-Finally, case (iv) corresponds to a (rougher) noise $\dot{W}$ which is ``white in space''.
+In case (ii), $f$ is called the \emph{Riesz kernel} with exponent $\alpha$.
+Case (iii) with the parametrization $\alpha_j=2-2H_j$ for some $H_j \in (\frac{1}{2},1)$ leads to a noise $\dot{W}$ which is called a \emph{fractional Brownian sheet} with indices $(H,H_1, \ldots,H_d)$.
+Finally, case (iv) corresponds to a (rougher) noise $\dot{W}$ which is ``white in space.''
 This describes the spatial behavior of the noise in the four cases.
 On the other hand, in time, the noise is smoother than the white noise (the Brownian motion), since $H > 1/2$.
 We note in passing that the results of the present article can be extended to $H=1/2$, recovering results which are already known for equations \eqref{heat} and \eqref{wave} with white noise in time.
 To ease the exposition, we discuss only the case $H>1/2$.

-The stochastic heat equation \eqref{heat} driven by space-time white noise $\dot{W}$ arises in different contexts and has been studied by many authors.
-This equation is the continuous form of the parabolic Anderson model studied by Carmona and Molchanov in \cite{carmona_molchanov}, and plays a major role in the study of the KPZ equation in physics (see \cite{KPZ}).
-The connection between the stochastic heat equation and the KPZ equation (via the Hopf-Cole transformation) was known informally by physicists for quite some time (see e.g. \cite{bertini_cancrini}).
-Recently, this connection has been made rigorous by Hairer in \cite{hairer}, using the theory of rough paths (see also \cite{BQS}).
+The stochastic heat equation \eqref{heat} driven by space--time white noise $\dot{W}$ arises in different contexts and has been studied by many authors.
+This equation is the continuous form of the parabolic Anderson model studied by Carmona and Molchanov in \cite {carmona_molchanov}, and plays a major role in the study of the KPZ equation in physics; see \cite{KPZ}.
+The connection between the stochastic heat equation and the KPZ equation (via the Hopf--Cole transformation) was known informally by physicists for quite some time; see, for example, \cite{bertini_cancrini}.
+Recently, this connection has been made rigorous by Hairer in \cite{hairer}, using the theory of rough paths; see also \cite{BQS}.
 Equation \eqref{heat} with fractional noise in time has been studied in \cite{hu01,hu_nualart,BT10}.
 References \cite{caithamer05,QT07,B12} are dedicated to the wave equation with fractional noise.